lisashakya500/WS_Project1_Mood_Tracker/README.md

-Mood Journal Web App
+Mood Journal Web App,
-This project is a Mood Journal Web App.
+this project is a Mood Journal Web App.
 It helps users record how they feel every day and what they did.
 The user selects a mood using emojis and writes activities.
 The app saves everything in the browser.

 Key Features:
 Save Data: Uses localStorage to keep data even after refresh